On this page:

 Do you offer appointments in locations other than the UGL?

 Yes.
-In addition to our main location, we also offer appointments at 3 satellite locations – MCB Learning Center, Grainger Library, and Ikenberry Dining Hall (IKE).
+In addition to our main location, we also offer appointments at 3 satellite locations – MCB Learning Center, Grainger Library, and Ikenberry Library (IKE).
 To check out the schedule for any of the satellite locations log in and click on the drop down menu at the top next to the date.
 Choose a location and the schedule for that location will now be shown.

 We also offer online consultations.

-Before my Appointment
+Before My Appointment

 What should I do before my appointment?